alexmakassiouk/eth-risk-modeling/README.md

-# Project in Introduction to Risk Modeling and Management
+# Exploring systemic risk
+## An agent-based approach to cascading processes on networks

 This project is a part of the course "Introduction to Risk Modeling and Management" at ETH Zurich, D-MTEC.
 The project is developed and maintained by Alex Makassiouk, Viktor Rasmussen, and Alexander Hansson.